njch5/oo-ride-share/README.md

 - Print the rating for the first trip
 - Print the name of the passenger for trip 7
+- Print the ID of every trip taken by passenger 9
 - Print the ID of the trip that cost the most money
-- Print the name the passenger who has spent the most money

 ## Implementation Requirements